 Towards the end of the interview I asked Dr. Callahan about the chances of SCA occurring in an athlete at the Rio Olympics and whether there’s enough SCA awareness among athletes participating at that level.

 “Cardiologists like myself,” he replied, "and governing bodies at the American Heart Association recommend that any young individual participating in competitive sports should be screened.
 That screening should include a history and physical exam.
 There are ongoing debates about use of EKGs and echo-cardiograms since they’re not perfect.”

 Clearly, most athletes currently participating in the Rio Olympics should have had screening for any risk factors.

-At the close of the interview Lindsay sharedthat you can learn more about SCA at SICD.com, sponsored by Boston Scientific.
+At the close of the interview Lindsay shared that you can learn more about SCA at SICD.com, sponsored by Boston Scientific.
 Dr. Callahan said that knowing CPR plus having an AED on site are crucial to saving the life of someone who experiences SCA.
-A new study releasing in the Journal of the American College of Cardiology this week (August 23rd edition) suggests that there is currently only a one in five chance that an AED will be nearby when someone experiences a cardiac arrest.
+A study released in the Journal of the American College of Cardiology suggests that there is currently only a one in five chance that an AED will be nearby when someone experiences a cardiac arrest.